 Company culture matters—to your current workforce as well as your future hires.
 A landmark Glassdoor survey found that nearly 80% of workers “consider a company’s culture” before applying, and over 50% feel that a good workplace culture is “more important than salary.”

-As part of our newly launched SogoX Business Leadership Forum, we recently explored this issue during a 45-minute roundtable discussion titled “Why positive corporate culture is critical for marketing success in 2023,” which can be watched here in its entirety.
+As part of our newly launched SogoX Business Leadership Forum, we recently explored this issue during a 45-minute roundtable discussion titled “Why positive corporate culture is critical for marketing success,” which can be watched here in its entirety.

 The roundtable was led by Laurie Flanders, Sogolytics’ VP of Strategic Sales.
 She was joined by a panel of experienced credit union leaders, which included Kathy Scarbrough (VP of Marketing at All In Credit Union), Lynsey Thrash (HR Supervisor at Gulf Winds Credit Union), and Hampton Sipper (Marketing Specialist at All In Credit Union).